Archfx/duo-de/README.md

-# duo-de [surface-duo desktop experiance]
+# duo-de [surface-duo desktop experience]

-This is a GSI variant rom build targetted for microsoft surface duo with the intention of using the surface duo as desktop environment using androids experimental floating window features.
-This build combines gapps variant of GSI rom from [ponces](https://github.com/ponces/treble_aosp) with the [smartdock](https://github.com/axel358/smartdock) with various tweeks to make it nice and smooth.
-All credits goes to respective developpers.
+This is a GSI variant rom build targetted for Microsoft Surface Duo with the intention of using the Surface Duo as a desktop environment using experimental floating window features.
+This build combines gapps variant of the GSI rom from [ponces](https://github.com/ponces/treble_aosp) with the [smartdock](https://github.com/axel358/smartdock) with various tweaks to make it nice and smooth.
+All credits go to respective developers.

 <p align="center">